Infrastructure / Geotechnical

 • Linear variable differential transformers (LVDT)

-Because our measurement automation platforms have many channel types and programmable inputs, all these sensor types can be measured by one device.
+Because our data-acquisition systems have many channel types and programmable inputs, all these sensor types can be measured by one device.
 Channel types include analog (single-ended and differential), pulse counter, switched excitation, continuous analog output, digital I/O, and anti-aliasing filter.
 Using switched or continuous excitation channels, our platforms provide excitation for ratiometric bridge measurements.

-The following are common sensor measurement types that our measurement automation platforms are compatible with:
+The following are common sensor measurement types that our DAQs are compatible with:

 • Frequency